ryanweal/metalsmith-aliases/README.md

 This plugin is based on metalsmith-aliases which takes a different approach of creating html files with meta-refresh, but that is W3C depreciated behavior and results in files being downloaded twice, which can make the site appear to be slower.

+If you are currently using metalsmith-aliases you can use this as a drop-in replacement.
+There is no need to run both.

 ## Installation

 ```sh